The Keywords section shows info for each Keyword, and allows you to adjust the bid.

 Amount will add the specified dollar amount to the current bid.
 Precise Amount will change the bid to the indicated amount.

-When any scheduling parameters have been set for a Keyword, the scheduling icon turns blue:
+When any scheduling parameters have been set for a Keyword, the scheduling icon turns orange:

 Amazon Sponsored Products Advertising Campaigns (also known as ASP, Amazon PPC or Amazon Pay-Per-Click) can be managed from inside your Amazon Seller Central account … but this can be a cumbersome process and it is easy to get overwhelmed by the amount of data there.